dbrxnds/prisma-schema-splitter/README.md

-# prisma-schema-splitter
+# Prisma Schema Splitter
-Attempt at splitting generated Prisma Schema file into multiple files for TypeScript performance
+Attempt at splitting generated Prisma Schema file into multiple files for TypeScript performance.

+NOTE: This is all very much a desperate attempt, and not yet a working solution.